spsforks/QB64-Wiki/LCASE$.md

 The [LCASE$](LCASE$) function outputs an all-lowercase version of a [STRING](STRING).

 ## Syntax

 > result$ = [LCASE$](LCASE$)(text$)

 ## Description

 * Normally used to guarantee that user input is not capitalized.
 * Does not affect non-alphabetical characters.

 ## Example(s)

-## Example(s)
 The following code guarantees that all user letter entries will be lower case:

 ```vb

 PRINT "Do you want to continue? (y/n)"

 DO